themillhousegroup/mongobatch/README.md

 - The `mongoexport` tool must be in the `PATH`

 ###### Arguments
-- The absolute path of the config directory
+- The path to the config directory (absolute or relative to the script)
 - The absolute path of the directory to write the JSON files

 ###### Output